-The basis of my accurate and reliable forecasting techniques lies in applying Elliott Wave Theory to assess where the markets are short- to (very) long-term in their cycles.
+The basis of my accurate and reliable forecasting techniques lies in applying Elliott Wave Principle to assess where the markets are short- to (very) long-term in their cycles.
 Elliott wave tracks in essence investor sentiment which comes and goes in waves.
 These waves occur from the minute time-frame to the century and beyond time frame.
 In essence it is a three steps forward, two steps back process.
-Since markets are never certain, but instead are non-linear, stochastic and probabilistic in nature, we then use classic technical analysis as well as market breadth tools to assess the most likely path the markets will take.
+Because of the repeating nature at all time-frames, one can say it is also fractal in nature.
+Since markets are never certain, but instead are non-linear, stochastic and probabilistic in nature, I then use classic technical analysis as well as market breadth tools to assess the most likely path the markets will take.

 If you are new to Elliott Wave, below you can find a brief description of what it is.

 There are two types of motive waves: the Impulse and the Diagonal.

 The Impulse Wave is shown above as to illustrate how the structure of Elliott Wave is put together.
 It is the most common motive wave and the easiest to spot.
 Like all motive waves, it consists of 5 sub-waves; three of them are also motive waves, and two corrective waves.
 This is labeled as a 5-3-5-3-5 structure, which was shown above.
 However, it has three rules that define its formation.
 These rules are unbreakable.
 If one of these rules is violated, then the structure is not an impulse wave and one would need to re-label the suspected impulse wave.

 The three rules are: